sztrzask/maklipsa.github.io/_posts/2016-08-17-Don't do it now! Part 3. Hangfire details - jobs.md

 ```
 A few overrides, but it boils down to:

-- generic or non generic version
+- generic or nongeneric version
-- async vs. sync (`Func<T, Task>` vs. `Action<T>`)
+- asynchronous vs. synchronous (`Func<T, Task>` vs. `Action<T>`)
 - delay it by a period from now, or execute it at specific time in future (`TimeSpan delay` vs. `DateTimeOffset`)

-Similar to the `Enqueue`, this functions also return a string identifier of a job.
+Similar to the `Enqueue` this functions also returns a string identifier of a job.

-This two function is enough to start to worry about corner cases when using `SqlServerStorage` (probably the most common usage).
-These are some that needed to be checked and findings.
+This two function are enough to start to worry about corner cases when using `SqlServerStorage` (probably the most common usage), so here we go:

 ## Corner cases

 ### Does Hangfire using SQLServer storage requires an opened transaction?
-No Hangfire will create it's own transaction scope and manage it.
+No Hangfire will create its own transaction scope and manage it.
 Code handling it an be found in [`Hangfire.SqlServer.SqlServerStorage.CreateTransaction`](https://github.com/HangfireIO/Hangfire/blob/master/src/Hangfire.SqlServer/SqlServerStorage.cs).

 ### If there is an opened transaction will Hangfire use it?
 Yes Hangfire will enlist to an opened transaction, and use it.
-This means that the job will be enqueued only if rest of the process succeded and we commit the transaction.
+This means that the job will be enqueued only if rest of the process succeeded and we commit the transaction.

 ### Does Hangfie using SQLServer storage support [distributed transactions](https://en.wikipedia.org/wiki/Distributed_transaction)?
 Yes.
 Again the code can be found in [`Hangfire.SqlServer.SqlServerStorage.CreateTransaction`](https://github.com/HangfireIO/Hangfire/blob/master/src/Hangfire.SqlServer/SqlServerStorage.cs).